When Benchmarks Lie: Evaluating Malicious Prompt Classifiers Under True Distribution Shift: Experiments

 \subsection{Experimental Setup}

 \paragraph{Dataset.} Our benchmark comprises 18 datasets (105K samples, 47\% malicious) spanning direct jailbreaks, indirect injection, extraction attacks, and benign sources.
-For evaluation, we merge Gandalf (114 samples) into Mosscap-both use identical system prompts for password protection (see \Cref{sec:appendix_dataset_construction})-yielding 17 datasets for \lodo{} results; shortcut analysis uses the original 18.
-Critically, 6 datasets are 100\% malicious and 5 are 100\% benign, enabling trivial shortcut learning.
-Full details in \Cref{tab:dataset_overview}. \paragraph{Models and Baselines.} We evaluate logistic regression and MLP classifiers on raw activations (layer 31) and SAE features (layer 27), as described in \Cref{sec:methods}.
-We compare against PromptGuard 2~\citep{meta2024promptguard}, LlamaGuard~\citep{metallamaGuard}, and Llama-3.1-8B as judge.
-Evaluation uses 5-fold CV, held-out test sets, and \lodo{}.
+For evaluation, we merge Gandalf (114 samples) into Mosscap — both use identical system prompts for password protection (\Cref{sec:appendix_dataset_construction}) — yielding 17 datasets for \lodo{} results; shortcut analysis uses the original 18.
+Six datasets are 100\% malicious and five are 100\% benign; the remaining six are mixed-class.
+We audit cross-dataset near-duplicate overlap in \Cref{sec:appendix_dedup}.